ZephyrTransport/governance/DRAFT governance.md

 Each PMC is also tasked with furthering the long term development and health of the community as a whole, and ensuring that balanced and wide-scale peer review and collaboration happen.
 PMCs shall activitely discourage communities centered around a few individuals who work virtually uncontested for long periods.
 We believe that this is detrimental to the quality, relevance, and robustness of products and of the travel demand forecasting industry at large.

 #####PMC Chairperson
 Each PMC is led by a chairperson, and in addition consists of at least one officer of the foundation.
-The PMC may include one or more other members of the Foundation, at the discretion of the chair.
+The PMC may include one or more other members of the foundation, at the discretion of the chair.

 The chair of a PMC is appointed by the Board, has primary responsibility to the Board, and has the power to establish rules and procedures for the day-to-day management of the communities for which that PMC is responsible, including the composition of the PMC itself.
 Section 6.3 of the Bylaws define a PMC and the position of chair.

 #####PMC Members
 Members of PMCs are kept to a higher standard than all other members of the foundation.
 This is because the PMCs and appointed chairs are directly responsible for the main activities carried out by the foundation.
-The Board and the membership rely on each PMC to ensure that their corresponding communities behave always in a lawful manner, and in accordance to the Bylaws and the mission and goals of the foundation.
+The Board and the membership rely on each PMC to ensure that their corresponding communities always behave in a lawful manner, and in accordance to the Bylaws and the mission and goals of the foundation.

 #####PMC Concepts and Governance
 The Zephyr Foundation takes many of its PMC ideas from the Apache Foundation.
 The [Apache Developer Information](https://www.apache.org/dev/) is taken as guidance where specific Zephyr Foundation PMC guidance has yet to be established and there are no conflicts with Zephyr Foundation bylaws or other established governance.

 #### OFFICERS of the Foundation
-The Officers of the foundation oversee the day-to-day affairs of the Foundation.
+The Officers of the foundation oversee the day-to-day affairs of the foundation.
 The officers are nominated by the Board of Directors and elected by the membership.

 #### MEMBERS of the Foundation
 Persons are appointed as members on the basis of merit, for the evolution and progress of the foundation.
 Members care for the foundation itself.
 This is usually demonstrated through project-related and cross-project activities.
 Legally, a member is a "shareholder" of the foundation; that is, one of its owners.
 Members have the right to elect the Board, to stand as a candidate for Board election and to nominate persons for membership.
 They also have the right to propose a new project for incubation.
 Members coordinate their activities through their mailing list and through their annual meeting.